York Asia Research Network (YARN)

 The York Asia Research Network (YARN) continues a long established history of Asian research at York.
 YARN's members are drawn from across the University's faculties.
 We work across disciplines and across nations (developed and developing) and we all share a focus on Asia.

-We will be holding our next YARN Network Event on Monday May 14th 2018 in the Research Centre for Social Sciences, YH/001B.
-If you would like to submit a paper or poster please email email@example.com.
-We would especially welcome contributions from our ECR and PhD members.
-Our last ECR and PhD Conference was on 23rd May 2017.
-You can find out more about this conference here Our Inaugural YARN Network Event on 3rd May 2017.
+We held our previous annual YARN Network Event on Wednesday June 20th 2018 in the Research Centre for Social Sciences, YH/001B.
+You can see the program here Our inaugural ECR and PhD Conference was on 23rd May 2017.
+You can find out more about this conference here And our inaugural YARN Whole Network Event was on 3rd May 2017.
 You can find out more about this event here